Xeo786/Rufaydium-Webdriver/README.md

 ```

 ## Session.Refresh()
-Refresh page and wait untill page get refreshed
+Refresh the web page and wait until it gets refreshed.
 ```AutoHotkey
 Session.Refresh()
 msgbox, Page refresh complete
 ```

 ## Session.IsLoading
-Tells page is ready or not by Returning with true fales status, this will be helpful for chrome
+Tells if the page is ready or not by Returning a boolean, this will be helpful for [Session.CDP()](https://github.com/Xeo786/Rufaydium-Webdriver#cdp-call)
-note: this function is not w3c standred will worl only with Chromedriver
+>note: this function is not w3c standard will work only with Chromedriver
 ```AutoHotkey
 msgbox, % Session.IsLoading()
 ```
 ## Session.Navigate(url)
-Navigates to requested URL
+Navigates to the requested URL
 ```AutoHotkey
 Session.Navigate("https://www.autohotkey.com/")
 ```
 ## Session.Back() & Session.Forward()
-helps navigate to prevous and from previous to recent page acting like browser bank and forward button,
+helps navigate to previous or from previous to recent the page acting like browser back and forward buttons.

 ## SwitchTab(), SwitchbyTitle() & SwitchbyURL()
-Help switching between Tabs
+Help to switch between tabs.
 ```AutoHotkey
 Session.SwitchTab(2) ; will switch tab by number, counted from left to right Session.SwitchbyTitle(Title)